Gencutedawg/Gencutedawg-ReadMe/README.md

 </div>

 ## About Me
 My name is Genelyn.
-I'm a student programmer with a love for innovating solutions to problems.
+I'm a student programmer enrolled in FEU Institue of Technology.

 ## Skills
 - *Languages:* Python, JavaScript, Java, C++